bpw1009/tesla-nlp/README.md

 # tesla-nlp
 Natural language processing (NLP) and visualization project using scraped twitter data

-This repository contains all of the files and code used to build and deploy a website for a Data Science project The website contains visualizations of various Natural Language Processing (NLP) techniques performed on data gathered by scraping Twitter.
+This repository contains all of the files and code used to build and deploy a website for a Data Science project.
+The website contains visualizations of various Natural Language Processing (NLP) techniques performed on data gathered by scraping Twitter.
 The results come from searching #tesla.
 Also, for comparison, #ford was scraped.